geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " My friends," he said, " in toil and danger prov'd,
 " Still faithful found, respected and belov'd,
-M Time urges on ; attend your king's request,
+M Time urges on; attend your king's request,
 " And by your actions be your zeal exprest.

 " When next the morning sun illumes the tide, 480
 " Here will the spell conduct our destin'd bride.
 " Great were the shame, if we, in war's alarms,
-" Forgot the homage due to beauty's charms ;
+" Forgot the homage due to beauty's charms;
 " Then be our court in all its pomp array 'd,
-" Let tilts and tourneys greet the chosen maid ;
+" Let tilts and tourneys greet the chosen maid;
 " Such splendour in your arms and dress be seen,
-" As fits the welcome of your future queen ;
+" As fits the welcome of your future queen;
 " And let our nymphs with care and homage sweet,
 " The lovely wanderer as a sister greet,
 " By every kind attention smooth the change 490

 " To realms unknown, and modes and manners strange.
 " Nor unattended must the damsel come
-" To this subaqueous clime, her future home ;
+" To this subaqueous clime, her future home;
 " Let Cuma, and Lymnocharis the fair,
 " With speed to Albion's chalky strand repair,
 " There Potamos, Plemura, Clydon wait,